WEEE – Waste Electrical and Electronic Equipment

 But our responsibility also goes far beyond this, to when those machines reach the end of their lives.
 It's why we advocate the European Union's WEEE (Waste Electrical and Electronic Equipment) directive, which ensures electrical and electronic equipment is disposed of in an environmentally-friendly way.

-The WEEE (Waste Electical and Electronic Equipment) directive is a European Union initiative that designates the safe and responsbile collection, recycling and recovery of all types of electric and electronic waste.
+The WEEE (Waste Electrical and Electronic Equipment) directive is a European Union initiative that designates the safe and responsible collection, recycling and recovery of all types of electric and electronic waste.
 It covers any equipment with a plug or a battery.

-The WEEE directive is a European law that imposes obligations on all EU member states with the aim of minimising the impact of electrical and electronic goods on the environment.
-It requires a high level of collection (including separate collection) of WEEE for treatment, recovery and environmentally sound disposal, so that the amount of WEEE going into landfill is reduced dramatically.
+The WEEE directive is a European law that imposes obligations on all EU member states and, by means of the WEEE Regulations, on the UK, with the aim of minimising the impact of electrical and electronic goods on the environment.
+As part of the WEEE Directive, the WEEE Regulations requires a high level of collection (including separate collection) of WEEE for treatment, recovery, and environmentally sound disposal, so that the amount of WEEE going into landfill is reduced dramatically.

 All manufacturers like Dyson are responsible for the disposal of end-of-life electrical goods in an environmentally friendly way.